Skip to content

 Loading tool...

-What User Agent Finder Does
+About User Agent Finder

 User Agent Finder is a simple browser-based tool that shows the full user agent string reported by your current browser.
 A user agent string identifies the browser, operating system, device environment, and other compatibility clues that websites and services may use during request handling.
 While user agent detection is less reliable than feature detection for many engineering tasks, it still plays an important role in support, QA, analytics interpretation, and browser compatibility troubleshooting.
 In practical workflows, people often need the raw user agent string when reporting bugs or reproducing issues.
 A support engineer may ask for it to understand a customer's browser environment.
 A QA tester may compare it across devices.
 A developer may need it while testing browser targeting logic or reviewing logs.
 Rather than digging through DevTools or browser settings, this tool surfaces the exact string immediately and lets you copy it in one click.
 User agent strings are especially useful when a site behaves differently across browsers or devices.
 Even if the string is not enough to explain the issue by itself, it gives a fast snapshot of the client environment and helps narrow the search.
 That is why it remains common in debugging forms, diagnostics pages, and support runbooks.
 This tool is also useful for documentation and testing.
 Teams can capture a current UA string when filing tickets, writing compatibility notes, or validating how detection-based logic responds in different environments.
 Because it runs locally in the browser, the workflow is instant and lightweight.
 For everyday users, the value is clarity.
 For technical teams, the value is speed.
 In both cases, having the raw user agent string available without extra steps makes browser troubleshooting easier.